airtame/network-interfaces-change/README.md

 [![Build Status](https://travis-ci.org/airtame/network-interfaces-change.svg?branch=master)](https://travis-ci.org/airtame/network-interfaces-change)

-> Get notified on any changes in network interfaces
+> Get notified of any changes in network interfaces

 Node.js doesn't provide an easy way to watch for network interface changes on your system.